bissynessman/JavaWebAppNTPR/README.md

 # NTPR Project - Java Web App

-A Spring Boot multi-module project consisting of two related applications in one repository:
+A Spring Boot multi-module project consisting of three related applications in one repository:

 - **api** — a REST API that acts as the interface to the database.
 - **core** — the core functionality.
+- **client** — a client-side app for managing downloads via a DLL.

 ---